Skip to main content

 For a detailed analysis of civil penalty amounts and the cases behind them, see our article on civil penalties under the Corporations Act.
 In summary:

-- Civil penalties for individuals: Up to 5,000 penalty units (approximately $1.65 million) or three times the benefit obtained
+• Civil penalties for individuals of up to 5,000 penalty units (approximately $1.65 million) or three times the benefit obtained.

-- Compensation orders: Directors may be ordered to personally compensate the company or creditors for losses
+• Compensation orders requiring directors to personally compensate the company or creditors for losses.

-- Disqualification: ASIC may seek court orders disqualifying directors from managing corporations for periods ranging from months to decades
+• Disqualification orders sought by ASIC, banning directors from managing corporations for periods ranging from months to decades.

-- Criminal penalties: For offences involving dishonesty or recklessness under s 184, directors face imprisonment of up to 5 years
+• Criminal penalties for offences involving dishonesty or recklessness under s 184, with imprisonment of up to 5 years.

 Conclusion

-Being a director is not a title - it is a position carrying personal legal accountabilities that survive the company's failure.
-The cases show that ASIC pursues both executive and non-executive directors, and that courts impose real penalties including financial sanctions, compensation orders and bans from managing companies.
+Being a director is not just a title.
+It is a position carrying personal legal accountabilities that survive the company's failure.
+The cases show that ASIC pursues both executive and non-executive directors and that courts impose real penalties including financial sanctions, compensation orders and bans from managing companies.
+Nor is ASIC the only source of exposure.
+The ATO's director penalty regime converts unpaid PAYG, superannuation and GST into personal debts and WHS regulators prosecute officers personally for safety failures, with imprisonment available.
 Understanding these duties and documenting how you comply with them is the most effective protection against personal liability.
-If you are a current or prospective director and want to understand your obligations, or if you are facing an ASIC inquiry or civil claim, Astris Law's corporate and commercial team can advise.
+If you are a current or prospective director and want to understand your obligations, or if you are facing an ASIC inquiry, a director penalty notice, a WHS investigation or a civil claim, Astris Law's corporate and commercial team can advise.